z-zahi/astroid/packages/docs/src/pages/en/installation.md

 ---
 title: Installation
-description: Install Astro Router
+description: Install astroid
 layout: ../../layouts/MainLayout.astro

 ---
-Ready to install Astro Router?
+Ready to install astroid?
 Follow our automatic set-up guide to get started.

 ## From the CLI